Skip to content

 3. The fill valve contains an adjustable float mechanism that shuts off the water when it reaches the maximum level.
 There are many designs for different types of fill valves and floats, but each has a method for adjusting the maximum water level.
 A quick inspection of the valve should indicate the proper method to use to make the adjustment.
 The adjustment is usually not hard to figure out.

 4. Adjust the valve so that when the tank is filled, the water level is just below the top of the overflow tube.
+Or if it is a ball valve, adjust it by bending the shaft so it may close the water inlet when water reaches maximum level.

 6. If everything is working properly, replace the lid on the toilet tank.